swongliu/eda-examples/README.md

 ### To edit

-* Edit the Rmd files
+* Edit the Rmd files here
 * Add new Rmd files and add to the `_site.yml` file

 ### To update